 Vanity metrics are straightforward to buy into.
 The number of followers you have and the number of likes each of your posts get will likely be the first things you use to measure your content’s success.
 In reality, your number one focus should be engagement.

-Sure, many likes and followers show that you must be doing something right, but the only way to see that your audience is genuinely interested in your posts comes in the form of comments and shares.
+Sure, many likes and followers show that you must be doing something right, but the only way to see that your audience is genuinely interested in your posts is through comments and shares.
 If your followers care about what you have to say, they’ll comment with their thoughts or share the post with their friends and family.

-Thankfully, social networks offer many free analytics that shows you exactly which posts earned the most engagement.
+Thankfully, social networks offer many free analytics showing which posts earned the most engagement.
 Instagram, Twitter, and Facebook all provide tools that help you understand what type of content your audience responds to.

 Remember the strategy that we talked about when discussing potential posting times?
 Use it here as well.
 Experiment with the types of content you post, and continually adapt and adjust to what your followers engage with the most.

 Don’t think you’re alone in worrying about how to handle your social media strategy during these weird times.
-While it certainly seems like an impossible task at first, staying connected with your community is not all that difficult if you know where to begin.
+While it seems impossible at first, staying connected with your community is not all that difficult if you know where to begin.

 Add a few of these tips to your social media toolkit, and I promise your followers will remain engaged, even if they’re all locked up in their homes.
 After you build the WordPress site for your small business, I would suggest you follow these strategies and boost your web presence.